 Some people may have unconscious scripts – where they take preconscious life plans into their current interactions and relationships

 He also talked about strokes – we are all familiar with the idea of “ego stroking”.
-HE argued that we all need interpersonal recognition and these are recognition, attention or responses that one person gives another
+He argued that we all need interpersonal recognition and these are recognition, attention or responses that one person gives another

 He talked about positive strokes as “warm fuzzies”